zenakhane/api-creation-workshop/api-endpoint-for-adding-data.md

 > Create a snackbar using these [instructions](https://www.w3schools.com/howto/howto_js_snackbar.asp).

+Note the `domFields` object which values should be read from the DOM.

 ## Create a new POST route

-Copy the code below into `index.js` to create a new POST route called `/api/garments`.
+To create a new POST route called `/api/garments` copy the code below into `index.js` file.
 This route will add `garment add support` to the API.

-The endpoint received data from the HttpRequest body attribute (`req.body`) in the post request.
+This endpoint will receive data from the HttpRequest body attribute (`req.body`) in the post request.
+It then reads all the required fields from `req.body` and check if all the required fields have been entered.
+If not an error message is returned, otherwise the new entry is added to the `garments` list and a success message is returned.

+Be sure to test the new API endpoint using `Thunder Client` after the appropriate middleware was added as instructed below.

 ```js